 In this guide you will learn about the basics of Signal – Private Messenger.
 I’ll be walking you through the basics of Signal, such as account creation, features and explain why this messaging app is recommended for privacy.

-Signal is a messaging application with over 40 million monthly active users.
-It can be used on mobile devices and desktops, focusing mainly on the security of the platform and the privacy of its users.
+Signal app is an encrypted messaging platform with over 40 million monthly active users.
+It can be used on mobile devices and desktops, focusing mainly on the platform’s security and its users’ privacy.

 The company is based in California and have Signal Messenger LLC as its subsidiary.
 Its business model includes a non-tracking and non-advertising policy, and it is based in private investments, grants and donations.

-Signal is available for Mobile with Android and iOS versions.
-The user can also access the platform through the Desktop software for Windows, Mac and Linux, but must login on a mobile application first to sign up for an account.
+Signal app is available for Mobile with Android and iOS versions.
+The user can access the platform through the Desktop software for Windows, Mac, and Linux but must log in on a mobile application first to sign up for an account.
 As its identifying parameters, Signal requires a phone number for registration.

 Users can interact with others through the message chat, which features end-to-end encryption by default.
-Along its many privacy-related features, it is even possible to set a timer for messages to auto-delete.
+Along with its many privacy-related features, it is possible to set a timer for messages to auto-delete.

 The user can only use one mobile device at a time but can link up to five other devices in the same account.
 The contents of the desktop applications are synced with the mobile phone and must be linked with it.

-Signal differs from the most popular messaging apps because its features are mostly focused on the privacy and security matters of its users.
+Signal differs from the most popular messaging apps because its features mostly focus on its users’ privacy and security matters.
 The platform includes:

 End-to-end encryption by default and not as an optional feature.
-This is done through the Signal Protocol and does not store the content of the messages in the cloud, therefore desktop versions must be linked with phones and the company cannot provide the contents of the communications for third- parties or even governments.
+This is done through the Signal Protocol and does not store the content of the messages in the cloud; therefore, desktop versions must be linked with phones, and the company cannot provide the contents of the communications to third- parties or even governments.

-Encrypted communication that provides many ways to interact with other users, in a way that it is possible to share text, voice messages, photos, videos, GIFs, stickers and files for free.
+Encrypted communication provides many ways to interact with other users so that it is possible to share text, voice messages, photos, videos, GIFs, stickers, and files for free.
 Voice and video-call are also available, even from different platforms.

-Built-in metadata alteration for the attachments by default, since Signal applications erases this type of information from photos before sending them to the other users.
-This way, information like location, device information, time and date of the picture are not accessible to the receiver of the file anymore.
+Built-in metadata alteration for the attachments by default, since Signal applications erase this type of information from photos before sending it to other users.
+This way, information like location, device information, time, and date of the picture are not accessible to the receiver of the file anymore.

-This can only be done when the sender has the identification of the receiver; when two users have shared their profiles with each other this is activated by default.
+This can only be done when the sender has the identification of the receiver; when two users have shared their profiles, this is activated by default.

-The user can also choose to allow this feature for anyone that have its identification, so it is possible to have a more secure communication line for anonymous sources as sealed senders.
+The user can also allow this feature for anyone with its identification, so it is possible to have a more secure communication line for anonymous sources as sealed senders.
 This can be changed in the Settings menu.

 Since the platform does not store information on users nor the contents of its interactions, the group could only provide the Justice with the timestamps for when each account was created and the date those accounts were last connected to the Signal service.

-Another recent legal dispute regarding Signal and its encryption features came into force in 2021 with a subpoena from the Central District of California were the US Attorney’s Office requested information about username, address and time of account creation, time of last online activity and message content of six accounts.
+Another recent legal dispute regarding Signal and its encryption features came into force in 2021 with a subpoena from the Central District of California, where the US Attorney’s Office requested information about username, address and time of account creation, time of last online activity, and message content of six accounts.

-The message content is just not accessible to Signal itself because the way the protocol works with such said long-term, medium-term and ephemeral keys does not allow even the Signal Foundation to access those contents without the proper encryption keys.
+The message content is not accessible to Signal itself because the protocol works with long-term, medium-term and ephemeral keys.
+It does not allow even the Signal Foundation to access those contents without the proper encryption keys.

 The user can also transfer an exchange to another application.
-The transaction fees are collected by MobileCoin, and every country code for the user phone number have its own currency that can be exchanged based on the rating for Fixer.io and FTX market conversions.
+MobileCoin collects the transaction fees, and every country code for the user’s phone number has its currency that can be exchanged based on the rating for Fixer.io and FTX market conversions.

-Signal is based on a no ads policy and users do not have to pay to access the service.
-Thus, the organization is based in an investment and donation model that the end-user can contribute to.
+Signal is based on a no-ads policy, and users do not have to pay to access the service.
+Thus, the organization is found in an investment and donation model to which the end-user can contribute.

-This way, the Signal team provides users with two kinds of donation: one is the dollar donation through Donorbox that is taxed but can be used on tax deduction in the US.
-The other one is the anonymous cryptocurrency donation through Giving Block, using Bitcoin, Ethereum and other coins.
+This way, the Signal team provides users with two kinds of donations: the dollar donation through Donorbox that is taxed but can be used on tax deduction in the US.
+The other is the anonymous cryptocurrency donation through Giving Block, using Bitcoin, Ethereum, and other coins.